ianosullivan/Coldfusion-FTP-folder-and-all-contents/README.md

-cfftp tag in Coldfusion will only put 1 file at a time.
-Use this component to SFTP a folder and all it's contents including subdirectories and subdirectory contents!!
+Use this component to SFTP a folder and all it's contents (including subdirectories and subdirectory contents).

-NOTE: For SFTP you need to get the SSH server fingerprint to be able to connect.
-I got the fingerprint using Bitvise Tunnelier.
+This works for FTP, SFTP and public key authentication.
+The default function call assumes basic 'FTP'.

+There are multiple optional paramaters;
+* secure - SFTP (yes) or FTP (no)
+* remote_path - Optionally don't use the default FTP location.
+* fingerprint - Only required for SFTP
+* public_key - Does this server use the putty - public key authentication.
+Note: Lucee does not support authentication by public key.
+* port - Only required if the default port is different
+* timeout - Extend the timeout period

+To turn on 'debug_mode' set debug_mode = true at the top of the component.